AtlanticMGH/snekOS/README.md

 This assembles `boot.asm`, `menu.asm`, and `program.asm`, combines them into
-`disk.img`, and boots it in QEMU (via its built-in SeaBIOS — legacy BIOS boot, no UEFI/CSM needed).
+`disk.img`, and boots it in QEMU (via its built-in SeaBIOS, legacy BIOS boot, no UEFI/CSM needed).

 To only build the image without running it: